Jinwooooo/jinwooooo-blog/_posts/2019-07-26-browndust-offensive-5★-unit-rune-guide.md

 ## P1 - Mathematical Way to Optimize Damage Output

-Before getting into it, please note that this is for units that don't have special ability to specific runes (e.g. Aanastasia w/ Fatal Fury).
+Before getting into it, please note that this is for units that don't have special ability to specific runes (e.g. Anastasia w/ Fatal Fury).
 This one is for more general units (e.g. Foxy, Leto, Lian, etc.)

 For impatient users, here is a **tl;dr** summary